diyorIsamukhamedov/project-budgeting/README.md

-# 📊 Project Budgeting Database
+# 📊 Project Budgeting System

 ## 📌 Overview
-This project implements a complete **database solution for managing departments, employees, and projects**.
+This project implements a complete end-to-end data solution for managing departments, employees, and projects.
-It covers the full cycle of work with data:
+It covers the full lifecycle of data management:
-- Database schema design in PostgreSQL
+- Database schema design in `PostgreSQL`
-- ETL processes in Python for data cleaning and loading
+- ETL processes in `Python` for data cleaning and loading
-- SQL queries for analytics and reporting
+- `SQL` queries for analytics and reporting
-- Future integration with **Microsoft Power BI** for interactive dashboards and visualization
+- Interactive dashboards in `Microsoft Power BI` for visualization

-The system ensures structured data storage and provides insights for budgeting, workforce planning, and project tracking.
+The system ensures structured data storage and provides insights for **budgeting, workforce planning, and project tracking**.

 ---